Increasing Preceptorship Opportunities for Nurse Practitioner Students

 Project Period: Ongoing

 The Upper Midlands Rural Health Network is working to strengthen the local healthcare environment by building internal capacity and expanding reach.
-During the last few years, the Upper Midlands Rural Health Network has hired a full-time Executive Director, expanded to Lancaster County, updated bylaws, and developed a sustainability plan.
+During the last several years, the Upper Midlands Rural Health Network has hired a full-time Executive Director, expanded to Lancaster County, updated bylaws, and developed a sustainability plan.
 The Network continuously facilitates work around priority health issues, seeks evidence based policies and programs relevant to the local needs, and identifies funding sources for implementation.
 Other priorities include: